nclaeys/fluent-bit-go-azure/README.md

 --endpoint-id <endpoint-id> \
 --rule-file ./scripts/create-dcr-template/fluentbit-logs-dcr-output.json \
 -n fluentbit-k8s-logs-dcr
 ```

-## Testing the endpoint
+### Testing your logs endpoint

+Note: Make sure your user, AAD application or service principle that will send logs has the role `Monitor metrics publisher` attached.

 If you want to test the endpoint locally first, there is a simple script that writes some dummy data.
-To use it, you need to create an AAD application and give it the `Monitoring Metrics Publisher` role on the data collection endpoint.
 Next, create a .env file in the root repository filling in the following values:
 ```bash
 client_secret=